Close Menu

 Mr. Trump insisted something nefarious has been going on at the scene.
 “No different than the chemicals that were used on the National Mall, they used something similar in the Reflecting Pool to try to destroy and demean our beautiful work,” he posted on Truth Social.

-That was a reference to the discovery of large numbers etched in discolored grass on the National Mall the week before: “86 47.”
+That was a reference to the discovery of large numbers etched in discoloured grass on the National Mall the week before: “86 47.”
 Authorities said the numbers could have been meant as a threat to Mr. Trump, the 47th president.
 The number 86 can be slang for “getting rid of.”
 They are investigating.

 More from WTX US News

-US featured US politics
+Lincoln Memorial US featured US politics Washington

 Previous ArticleParaglider rescued after becoming ensnared on tower crane in Sichuan, China